How To Grow Dwarf Sunflowers

 Dwarf sunflowers are available in a rainbow of colors including bright to light yellow, orange, and red.
 Many varieties are the color of a sunset: yellow with orange red fading towards the ends.

-These gorgeous little beauties grace flower zones 2-11, making them adaptable to many climates.
+These wonderful flowers grow in zones 2-11, making them adaptable to many climates.

 Dwarf sunflowers are a sun loving annual, known for being easy to grow and adaptive to containers and beds.
 They look beautiful grown en masse for an impressive display of cheerfulness and beauty.